mradian1/mx-challenge/README.md

   REST API facade template for microservices that interacts with the MultiversX blockchain.

+## Changes made

+1. Transaction-processor: onTransactionReceived emits an event that communicates the shard_id and transactions value
+2. PubSub: added event route for transactions, that passes the values received to the ApiMetrics
+3. ApiMetrics: added a transactions gauge and its set function. getMetrics will reset the gauge in order not to persist old data when no transactions are received for that shard.
+4. Config: added host settings for mongodb and respective get function in order to be able to set it independently in deployment mode.
+   Also added the possibility to read all relevant config values from env variables, as they are passed as such in deployment mode
+5. Deployment (work in progress) executed through helm charts.
+Grafana doesn't, as yet, load json file for predefined dashboard, but data can be visualised by creating a new dashboard.

 ## Quick start

 1. Run `npm install` in the project directory